aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/ClusterId.md

 ## What is a Cluster?

+Understanding what constitutes a cluster is crucial for correctly setting the `clusterId` parameter.
 In the context of the AWS Advanced JDBC Wrapper, a **cluster** is a logical grouping of database instances that should share the same topology cache and monitoring services.
-Understanding what constitutes a cluster is crucial for correctly setting the `clusterId` parameter.

-A cluster represents one writer instance (primary), zero or more reader instances (replicas), shared topology that the driver needs to track, and a group of instances where the driver can reconnect to when a failover is detected.
+A cluster represents one writer instance (primary) and zero or more reader instances (replicas).
+These make up shared topology that the driver needs to track, and are the group of instances the driver can reconnect to when a failover is detected.

 ### Examples of Clusters